-Cromwell stocks a wide range of high-quality counterbore drill bits, from trusted brands used by professionals across the world.
+Cromwell stocks a wide range of high-quality counterbore drill bits, from trusted brands such as Granlund and Indexa used by professionals across the world.

 Counterbore systems are used to make counterbore holes in almost any material.
 These holes are typically utilised to house a fastener within the workpiece, allowing them to be indented and sit flush with the surface.

 Counterboring creates a perfect indentation within any material or workpiece.
 Unlike a countersink, a counterbore is a squarer shape, allowing for screw shoulders to fit comfortably.
 They are also deeper than countersinks, meaning there's room for bigger screws and washers.

 A deeper bore allows for much stronger holding power than standard countersinks, and as such they are often favoured in heavy-duty applications.

 As counterbores are seen as the heavy-duty equivalent to countersinks, it's only natural that they are commonly used throughout heavy-duty industries.
 This includes:

 When choosing a counterbore system, you'll notice a range of options to choose from alongside your standard counterbore systems.
 It's worth checking if any of the following are more suitable for your needs:

 • Cap screw counterbore - Cap screw counterbores make room for the head of a standard head cap screw, hence the name 'cap screw'.